RackHD/docs/docs/tutorials/vagrant.rst

 - localhost:9090 redirects to rackhd:8080 for access to the REST API
 - localhost:2222 redirects to rackhd:22 for SSH access
+- localhost:9093 redirects to rackhd:8443 for secure access to the REST API

 .. container:: clearer